The PBI Primer 20

 After registration, the course material is available online for you to view or download.
 The course material is accessible from Windows, OS X, GNU/Linux and any other operating systems capable of viewing Adobe Acrobat files.
 If you do not have direct access to a personal computer, we will mail you the textbook portion of the course material and it is possible to download and print additional materials and participate from a library terminal or similar remote access.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education provided by the University of California, Irvine School of Medicine and Professional Boundaries, Inc. The University of California, Irvine School of Medicine is accredited by the ACCME to provide medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education provided by the University of California, Irvine School of Medicine and Professional Boundaries, Inc. The University of California, Irvine School of Medicine is accredited by the ACCME to provide medical education for physicians.

 The University of California, Irvine School of Medicine designates these live activities each for a maximum of 16 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.